The part of speech (or word class)

 why

-even if
+even

-so that
+so

-even though
+even

-supposing (that)
+supposing

 how